 As the holiday season takes off, data privacy is usually the last thing on everyone’s mind.
 Unfortunately, due to the anticipated increase in sales and marketing activities, private data could be at more risk if ignored.

-Consumers’ private data could be in danger from multiple different sources this holiday season, including:
+Consumers’ private data could be in danger for multiple reasons this holiday season, including:

 Businesses face their own privacy challenges during this time of year.
 In addition to a few concerns similar to individual users’ risks, such as increased online activity and potentially outdated security practices, companies have a unique problem: data subject access requests (hereafter DSARs).